 - Gritty Sensation

 Pterygia are a result of UV exposure.
 They can be irritated further by dust and wind.

 Another term for pterygium is “surfer’s eye.”
 It is common in people who spend a great deal of time outside with excessive sun exposure.

 When a pterygium is small it is best treated with artificial tears and by wearing UV blocking/ polarized sunglasses.
 In advanced cases, pterygium can cause constant discomfort and irritation, or impede vision.
 For these patients, surgical removal is the best option.

-If you live in the Austin area and suffer from pterygium, Heart of Texas Eye Institute has the specialized training and experience to remove pterygium while reducing the risk of recurrence and giving the best chance for a great cosmetic result.
+If you live in the Austin area and suffer from pterygium, Heart of Texas Eye Care has the specialized training and experience to remove pterygium while reducing the risk of recurrence and giving the best chance for a great cosmetic result.